quintel/documentation/modules/local-datasets/README.markdown

 from the select box and create a new scenario with it. select your newly created dataset

+### Which inputs can I edit?

+In theory all inputs that are in the `etsource/inputs/` folder can be used as an initializer input to manipulate certain properties of the graph.
+These properties for example can be the number of units or the demand of a certain node.
+For the sake of consistency and to apply an arbitrary guideline; the initializer inputs will live inside of `etsource/inputs/initializer_inputs`.

+### How do I apply these initializer inputs?

+### Format of an initializer input

+### Validation and conflicts

 TODO:
 - Verify with JB if it's possible to create a template for xls.